SemMTM/pinterest-clone/TESTING.md

 | TC098 | [User Story - Account registration](https://github.com/users/SemMTM/projects/2/views/1?pane=issue&itemId=87987195&issue=SemMTM%7Cpinterest-clone%7C20) | Sign up/Log in visisble in top bar for unauthenticated users | Log out of signed in account | Log-in and sign-up buttons are visisble in top bar | As expected | PASS |

 ## Unit Tests
 Extensive unit tests were created for forms and views in each app.
+- Note: For unit tests to be successful, please set DEBUG to True

 ### Post App
 - [Views tests](post/test_views.py)